Hans Pfeiffer: Life

 Hans-Christian Pfeiffer was born on January 7, 1937 in Krumhermsdorf, Saxony, Germany.

 Dr. Pfeiffer received his Ph.D. from Technische Universität Berlin in 1967 and joined IBM the following year.
 During his career he established a world class team and led the development of several generations of IBM's electron-beam lithography systems.
-He is recognized for building the industry's first shaped beam lithography systems.

 Dr. Pfeiffer was elected IBM Fellow in 1985.